LAL-project/linear-arrangement-library/instructions/compilation-library-linux.md

 ### GMP

-The GMP library can be installed via the typical package managers, or from sources, following the usual procedure.
+The [GMP](https://gmplib.org/) library can be installed via the typical package managers following the usual procedure.

+Alternatively, it can be installed from sources.
 First, download the source files and issue

 	$ ./configure --enable-cxx
 	$ make -j4